flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 He argues that they cannot distinguish the possible from the impossible, and that they can learn natural and impossible languages with [‘equal facility’](https://www.nytimes.com/2023/03/08/opinion/noam-chomsky-chatgpt-ai.html).
 Interestingly, an [ACL 2024 best paper](https://arxiv.org/abs/2401.06416) just appeared that claims to refute this claim.

-How cool is it to refute the opinion of a famous (and infamous) linguist, with *empirical evidence*?
+How cool is it to refute the opinion of perhaps the world's most famed linguist, with *empirical evidence*?
 Intrigued by this “battle of the giants” (ACL best paper vs linguistic eminence), I looked more closely at the paper.
 In the end, however, I found myself siding with Chomsky.